Importance of UI/UX design in software development. Business guide.

 UI abbreviation is nothing more than User Interface.
 It is about how the product’s design interacts with users, or rather, how users interact with the product.
 The more effective, easier, but also enjoyable interactions between UI and the user, the better.

 How then does the UI designer know what solutions are the most effective for the target audience?
 Thanks to the UX.
 The goal of a great UX, which stands for user experience, is to understand users, determine the solution they need and give it to them.
-The positive side effect of well-performed UX is gaining loyal customers for the business.
+The positive side effect of well-performed UX software development is gaining loyal customers for the business.
 When giving people what they need, solves their problems, or makes their life easier, we get their purchase decision.

 What does the UX/UI design process look like?